Smoke Alarms In Caravans & Campervans

 where to install smoke alarms in your campervan

 You should be aware that there is different smoke alarm legislation in every Australian state.
 In NSW, Victoria and the Northern Territory, regardless of where your campervan is registered, it must be fitted with a smoke alarm by law.
 If you are visiting South Australia and you are on-site for 60 days or longer then a smoke alarm is required by law.
+In July 2024 it became law in QLD that all QLD registered campervans and motorhomes must have at least one Australians Standard compliant photoelectric smoke alarm installed.
 In all other states fire authorities strongly recommended you install a smoke alarm, however it is not mandated by legislation.
-Some states also offer penalties for non-compliance. i.e. in NSW this may include on the spot fines of $200, and up to $550 if the matter goes to court.
+Some states also offer penalties for non-compliance. i.e. in QLD this is an offence with a maximum penalty up to $774.
+In NSW this may include on the spot fines of $200, and up to $550 if the matter goes to court.
 Note the definition of ‘campervan’ is quite broad and also includes the following; caravans, on-site vans, park vans, annexes (with rigid sides), mobile homes, and any other type of transportable structure where people sleep.

 Recent news has further highlighted the lack of mandated alarms in Australian caravans, and fatalities due to caravan fires unfortunately occur annually.
-Don’t allow yourself to become a statistic – the short video below contains some great caravan fire safety advice from QLD Fire and Emergency Services (QFES).
+Don’t allow yourself to become a statistic – the short video below contains some great caravan fire safety advice from the QLD Fire Department (formerly called QLD Fire and Emergency Services).

 Smoke alarms and caravan fire safety advice